agaveplatform/deployer/docs/source/Getting Started/sandbox.rst

 You can quickly get Agave Platform running in a container using images from Docker Hub on a Linux system.
 This method is supported on Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) hosts only.

-    Agave frontend services listen on ports ``80``, ``443``, ``8080``, ``8443`` and ``9000``.
+.. note:: Agave frontend services listen on ports ``80``, ``443``, ``8080``, ``8443`` and ``9000``.
 Agave backend services listen on 80, 443, 8440-8499, and 8070-8099.
 If you plan on enabling passive FTP and GridFTP support, Agave utilizes three port ranges to enable this behavior: 30000-31000, 50000-51000, 52900-52999.
 If another service is already listening on those ports on the respective host(s), you must stop that service before launching the Agave Platform containers.

 Starting an All-in-One Server